aboutroots/js-courses-ref/react/reactHooks/README.md

 2. Output in the console the value of count state variable from teardown function.
 3. Make the counter component visible and invisible (to simulate the process of mounting and unmounting. <br />
 ***Consider when exactly does React clean up an effect?*** <br />

 ***SOLUTION:***

+## 🚀 useEffect-mid

+START:

+4. Add a button that changes the color of the number.
+5. Have your side effect to run only when a specific piece of state changes.

+***SOLUTION:***